+Our Winter 2019 schedule of workshops is now available!
 Join us for one or more of our engaging and informative Parent Academy programs presented by our community partners and MCPS staff.
-Take a look at our Fall 2018 Parent Academy Schedule of Workshops for specific program descriptions and dates.
-Hope to see you there!

 Interested in volunteering in our schools?
 Learn how or complete this volunteer form and submit it to school administrators to inform the school of your interest.

 The 10th annual Choose Respect PSA video contest is now open to all middle and high school students living in Montgomery County.
 The contest promotes respect in dating relationships and raises awareness of dating abuse and domestic violence among teens.
 The winning PSA videos will be announced at the Choose Respect Conference on Sunday, April 7, 2019 at Richard Montgomery High School.
 Submission deadline is Friday, March 8, 2019.
 First place video is awarded $1,000!

 View last year's PSA first place winning video hereOfficial PSA Contest RulesMCPS student and school contest instructions and timelines.

 Community Resources for Support and Assistance (English)Español | 中文 | Français | tiếng Việt | 한국어 | አማርኛ